 THE GRANDE FINALE

 In the end, there is solid success in the "Do what I tell you" approach to directing: learning and doing a task well gives actors a sense of accomplishment and the applause is gratifying.
 But in the end, those actors will make the required effort – and often little more.
 They don't want to rock the boat, so they won’t challenge themselves to think about their choices or the process, or engage their own creativity.
 And they know that the same director can do the exact same show with another group of actors the next year, and it'll look and feel almost identical - with the same applause.
 They never get to own the show.
-They just... borrow it.
+They just... borrow it for awhile.

-But when actors make the show their own, the audience immediately knows it.
-All the nuances are there: they aren't pretending to be someone, they're real - real three-dimensional characters, and relationships, tensions, actions - all real.
+But when actors have a chance to make the show their own, the audience immediately knows it.
+All the nuances are there: they aren't pretending to be someone, they're real - real three-dimensional characters, with relationships, tensions, actions - all real.
 And that's the ultimate audience reward.
-And when the actors walk away, they know there will NEVER be another show like the one they just created.
+And that's professional acting at its best: when every actor - young and old - walks away knowing there will NEVER be another show like the one they just created.

 They own it and it will always be theirs.
 And that's theatre magic.

 I learned how to direct from producing dozens of shows with various directors using many techniques.
 But I learned the most from the best directors in the Loudoun / DC area: Dolly Stevens, Tim Jon and Tom Sweitzer.
 They start with respect and end with actor ownership, and now I just can't see directing any other way.